yaduvanshiNK/reactPortfolio/README.md

-#Portfolio website developed suing ReactJS
+#Portfolio website developed using ReactJS
 [Live Portfolio](https://yaduvanshink.in/)